umeshlilly/MDIT_CUE_HAPI_STARTER/README.md

 Now, based on the `NODE_ENV` we apply different configuration values for the service.
 For example, in order to connect to Redis the service needs to know a connection string for that instance of Redis.
 When `NODE_ENV` is `undefined` the configuration will use the `$default` value, which will attempt to connect to a local (`127.0.0.1:6379`) Redis server.
 However, in a hosted environment where a `NODE_ENV` variable is set and matches one of the options in the document, such as staging (`stage`), it will look for the `REDIS_URL` environment variable.

 **Note:** This example, brings up an important point.
 We are careful to avoid storage of sensitive information in the configuration documents, we use environment variables for this purpose.
-For exmaple, we do not store things like: database credentials, cache credentials, tokens, keys, certificates, etc.
+For example, we do not store things like: database credentials, cache credentials, tokens, keys, certificates, etc.

 This format of configuration allows for clean manipulation of the service's state with little developer involvement.